openvstorage/ovs-documentation/Installation/geoscale.md

 ```
 qemu-img convert  <disk to import>.qcow2 openvstorage+<protocol>:<ip of the performance node>:<vPool port>/<vDisk name>
 ```

+More ways (iSCSI, Blktap, ...) to create a vDisk can be found [here](../Administration/createvdisk.md).

 Some remarks:
 * Protocol can be tcp or rdma.